XLechter/PointCondensation/README.md

 # Requirements
 You can run it on a general CUDA environment without installing further libraries if you only use PointNet as the backbone.
 For advanced backbones like PointNet++/KPConv, etc, you need to prepare the settings with their instructions.

+# Dataset Preparation

+For ModelNet10, you can download the h5 files [Google Drive](https://drive.google.com/drive/folders/1O33tEkhU_zva2Gg8qfLgPBvkLOnOUDii?usp=sharing) and directly put them in the repo.

+For ModelNet40 and ScanObjectNN, you can download them in their official repos, I will write instructions soon.

 # Training
 Run
 ```